Having moved to an English-speaking country in my teenage years, I was always conscious of my accent and speech.

 The Learning Plan

-Based on my proficiency test result, the app generates a learning plan which I can complete.
-There are a total of 23 skills that can be mastered, each with a corresponding set of lessons that I can take.
+Based on my proficiency test result, the app generates a learning plan for me.
+There are a total of 23 skills that can be mastered, each with a corresponding set of lessons that I can complete.

 Under the first skill are two main lessons with 18 sub-lessons divided into three levels.
 At first, I was a bit overwhelmed with how many lessons I had to take, but the lessons were really fun, and I learned a lot.